Frequently Asked Questions

 2. Vonage Configuration

-Now, let's configure your Vonage account and application to work with the Messages API and WhatsApp Sandbox.
+Configure your Vonage account and application to work with the Messages API and WhatsApp Sandbox.

 ).
-We addedprivate.key
+You addedprivate.key

 to.gitignore